Traffic Calming Policy

 How can I participate?

-We want to hear from residents, property owners and people who work in the identified study areas.
+The City will be consulting residents, property owners and people who work in the identified Phase 2 study areas.
 Feedback will be collected through scheduled virtual workshops, an online questionnaire, and communications with the City and consulting team.
 These opportunities will be available to those in the identified study areas.

 What has happened so far?